Little Mountain

 Little Mountain has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely to impact the area.
-Key projects include Aura District Sports Parks, Aura (Caloundra South) Infrastructure, Honey Farm Sport and Recreation Precinct, and Heritage Lane Estate Little Mountain.
-The following list details those most relevant.
+Changes in local infrastructure, major projects, and planning initiatives significantly impact an area's performance.
+AreaSearch has identified 18 projects likely to affect the area.
+Notable projects include Aura District Sports Parks, Aura (Caloundra South) Infrastructure, Honey Farm Sport and Recreation Precinct, and Heritage Lane Estate Little Mountain.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.